avamsykiran/Angular_9to10_6Mar28Mar23/README.md

                 tools like babel, npm, karma, angular cli ..etc are JS based tools and these tools have to run in nodejs, because we do not run them on the browser.

+    Archetecture

+        Angular offeres html extendability.
+That means we can create our own elements(tags) and attributes apart from thsoe that are built-in in html.

+        what does an angular app contain ?

+            Modules
+            Component Directives
+            Attribute Directives
+            Pipes
+            Services
+            Gaurds
+            Interceptors ..etc.,

+            1. Each resourece is an typescript class.
+            2. Each resource is amrked witha decorator is identify its job.
+            3. Each decorator is passed a json object called 'meta-data'.
+The meta-data has the config., of that resourece

+        Modules

+            Angular Modules and Javascript Modules are different and we see both side-by-side in our apps.

+            An angular module is a unit containing components,directives,pipes,service ..etc., and sub-modules.

+            Each angular app is contained in a top-level module called 'ROOT MODULE'.

+            All other sub-modules are called 'FEATURE MODULE'.

+            @NgModule({
+                declarations:[],
+                imports:[],
+                exports:[],
+                providers:[],
+                bootstrap:[]
+            })
+            class AppModule{}

+        Component Directive

+            Each component directive is an html element(tag) defined through angular.

+            @Component({
+                selector:'tag-name',
+                templateUrl:'./app.component.html',
+                styleUrls:['./app.component.css']
+            })
+            class AppComponent{}

+        Attribute Directive

+            Each attribute directive is an html attribute defined through angular.

+            @Directive({
+                selector:'attribute-name'
+            })
+            class HihlightDirective {}

+        Pipe

+            A pipe is a transfor used to trnasform data just before rendering.

+            @Pipe({
+                name:'to-words'
+            })
+            class ChnageToWordsPipe {}

+        Service

+            A service offers bussiness logic like computations/ rest-api communication ..etc.,

+            @Injectable({
+                providedIn:'root'
+            })
+            class EmployeeService {}